spacefreak86/pyquarantine-milter/README.md

 ### Global
 The following optional global configuration options are available:
 * **local_addrs**
   A list of hosts and network addresses which are considered local.
-It is used to for the condition option 'local'.
+It is used to for the condition option [local](#Conditions).
 This option may be overriden within a rule object.
 * **log**
   Enable or disable logging.
 This option may be overriden by a rule or modification object.